Mugshots of locally born Tasmanian prisoner James Geary (1844-1897?) from 1874-1893

 The Rap Sheet 1865-1896

 James Geary was born in Hobart to Ellen and Stephen Geary, a labourer, on 12th March 1844.
-His career in convicted crime began with horse-stealing in 1865, at 20yrs old.
-He was photographed by Thomas Nevin in 1874 at the Hobart Gaol when he was 30yrs old.
-His next extant mugshot was taken by Constable John Nevin at the Hobart Gaol in 1889 when he was registered as 45 yrs old.
+His career in convicted crime began with horse-stealing in 1865, at 20 yrs old.
+He was photographed by Thomas J. Nevin in 1874 on discharge from the Hobart Gaol when he was 30 yrs old.
+His next extant mugshot was taken by Constable John Nevin at the Hobart Gaol in 1877, now 33 yrs old.
 His last police photograph was taken (by unknown) at the Police Office, Hobart in 1893 when he was 49 yrs old.
-Date of death unknown, possibly 1897 (see below),
+Date of death unknown, possibly 1897 (see below).

 1865: Horse stealing (4 yrs)